BennyClemmens/frontendweb-budget-2526/README.md

 - data in `Transactions.jsx` kan uit js komen
 - data kan via attributes in `App.jsx` in de `props` doorgegeven worden
 - data komt nu uit de mock_data ipv hard coded , later uit de echte database
+- all data can be spreaded/mapped/destructured before given as attrributes.
+For readability destructuring is perhaps the most readable option.
+Or typescript?

+### Property 'key'

+- use the unique `id` as a key